menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Seville is generally considered to be a blue-collar town.
-40.48% of the Seville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Seville is a town of professionals, construction workers and builders, and managers.
-There are especially a lot of people living in Seville who work in business and financial occupations (12.12%), personal care services (9.52%), and teaching (8.01%).
+Seville is a blue-collar town, with 41.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Seville is a town of professionals, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Seville who work in business and financial occupations (9.74%), healthcare (9.33%), and office and administrative support (9.13%).

 Setting & Lifestyle

-Seville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Seville is a great place for families with children to consider.
+First of all, many other families with children live here, making Seville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Seville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Seville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Seville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Seville doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Seville in 2018 was $25,206, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $100,824 for a family of four.
+The per capita income in Seville in 2018 was $35,737, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,948 for a family of four.
 However, Seville contains both very wealthy and poor people as well.

 Seville is an extremely ethnically-diverse town.
 The people who call Seville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Seville, accounting for 52.70% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Seville residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Seville, accounting for 57.48% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Seville residents report their race to be White, followed by Asian.
 Important ancestries of people in Seville include European, Irish, English, German, and French.

 The most common language spoken in Seville is English.
 Other important languages spoken here include Spanish and Italian.